 - Boston Tea Party Ships and Museum - The Boston Tea Party Ships and Museum, located on the Congress Street Bridge, which spans the Fort Point Channel, includes interactive exhibits that portray Revolutionary Boston, and more specifically, the historic night of December 16, 1773, when a group of colonists in disguise dumped 342 chests of tea into Boston Harbor to protest Great Britain's tea tax.
 The new museum includes videos, living history programs, 3-dimensional displays, authentic memorabilia, reenactments, and actual replicas of the three ships involved, the Dartmouth, the Beaver, and the Eleanor (where guests can go aboard and actually throw tea crates overboard!).

 - Cape Cod Maritime Museum - Based in Hyannis, this maritime museum with its exhibits and artifacts, educational programs (even boat building classes), and an outdoor Climb Aboard Park allows audiences of all ages to learn about and enjoy Cape Cod's maritime culture and history.
-The April vacation classes for children age 5-12 provide opportunities to play pirate, learn how to make maps, create seashell crafts, and become familiar with animals, like sharks and maritime birds.

 - New Bedford Whaling Museum - This museum offers a glimpse into the history of the whaling industry of New Bedford (and its effect on the region and the world) with an extensive library of whaling logbooks and journals, marine art and literature, and even whale skeletons, including the world's largest mammal—the blue whale.
 School vacation weeks feature whale-related activities and programs, such as making your own scrimshaw or taking a guided tour through many of the exhibits, including Whales Today, which explores methods for finding and identifying whales, understanding survival threats, and advancing conservation efforts.
 Families can also climb aboard the largest ship model in existence—an 89-foot, half-scale model of the Lagoda, which was constructed right in the museum.